ont0622/Personal_Project/README.md

 # Personal_Project
-This is Personal Project folder for Daniel Oh.
+This is Personal Project folder by Daniel Oh.
 It contains various random projects

 ---